I never thought I’d write a book like this.

 The first was a question that became the heart of the story.
 How could a boy hold onto hope while his hero was falling to an unstoppable disease?
 The second was a line that became the very first line of the book.
 “Grandpa didn’t remember me today.”

 From that day on, I saw the characters of Archie and Ulysses Reese clearly, and I knew that I had to write their story.
-REMEMBER ME, ARCHIE is the most personal story I have ever written, and I cannot wait to share it with you.
+THIS LAST ADVENTURE is the most personal story I have ever written, and I cannot wait to share it with you.

-Right now, spring 2021 feels like a long way off.
-I wish you could all meet Archie right now 🙂 But I’m thrilled that the story found a home with Lerner and editor Amy Fitzgerald.
+I’m thrilled that the story found a home with Lerner and editor Amy Fitzgerald.
 I’m also hugely thankful to my incredible agent Tricia Skinner for believing in the story and working so hard to bring Archie to you.
-So we’ll just use the next year and a half to get to know each other, and you better believe I’ll share everything I can about REMEMBER ME, ARCHIE’s road to publication.
+So we’ll just use the next year and a half to get to know each other, and you better believe I’ll share everything I can about THIS LAST ADVENTURE’s road to publication.

 Thanks for believing.